 The Federal Solar Tax Credit, also known as the solar Investment Tax Credit (ITC), allows a 30% deduction in your federal taxes through 2032 from your solar system’s total purchase and installation.

-The percentage rate decreases incrementally after that, dropping to 26% in 2033 and 22% in 2034, after which it will terminate.
-A 10% tax credit will still be available for commercial and utility markets starting in January of 2024.
-So, the sooner you complete your solar pandel installation, the more you’ll save overall.
+The percentage rate decreases incrementally after that, dropping to 26% in 2033 and 22% in 2034, after which it will terminate for residential customers.
+So, the sooner you complete your solar panel installation, the more you’ll save overall.

 In addition to the federal ITC, some states and cities offer rebates and incentives.
 There are state policies that protect homeowners who want to install solar, such as a property tax exemption for the increased appraisal value that solar panels add to your home.